-Yesterday David Brock wrote two posts on his blog, the first post on Ogilivy’s The World’s Greatest Salesperson Contest which requires contestants to make a two-minute video selling a brick.
-This first post generated quite a few comments, including a comment from Ogilivy, and they are worth reading.
+Yesterday David Brock wrote two posts on his blog, the first post on Ogilvy’s The World’s Greatest Salesperson Contest which requires contestants to make a two-minute video selling a brick.
+This first post generated quite a few comments, including a comment from Ogilvy, and they are worth reading.
 Then David followed up with a tongue-in-cheek post outlining how he would actually sell a brick.

 I believe Ogilivy’s contest is going to generate a lot of press for their brand, and it is absolutely going to garner the attention of the sales community.
 But I am afraid that the outcome isn’t going to be favorable for Ogilvy or for salespeople.

 The contest requires participants to make a two-minute video in which they are supposed to sell a brick.
 Here is where Ogilvy went wrong (and later, I’ll tell them what they can do about it).